PKU-Alignment/align-anything/examples/diffusion.md

 # Diffusion Training Scripts

 We provide examples of various scripts for fine-tuning based on the [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) series models as follows.
-You can execute these commands in the `./scripts` directory to start the corresponding training.
+You can execute these commands in the `./scripts` to start the corresponding training.

 ## Supervised Fine-Tuning